Team Scheduling for Nail Salons — Assign Techs, Stations & Services

 Tips from high-performing nail salons teams that optimized their scheduling workflow

-Add 10-minute buffer after gel and acrylic services for curing time and station sanitization before the next client
+Pad an extra 10 minutes after gel and acrylic services to allow for UV curing completion and station sanitization before seating the next guest

 Nail Salons Team Scheduling Questions